Get Support

 What are the risks of Brixadi?

-Before receiving Brixadi injections, you should have already started taking a sublingual form of buprenorphine and ruled out significant adverse effects since Brixadi cannot be removed from your body.
-Although rare, Brixadi, like any buprenorphine product, can harm your liver, so you should receive periodic blood tests to monitor liver function.
-If you are pregnant or breastfeeding, ask your provider before receiving Brixadi and inform them if you notice drowsiness or slow breathing in the nursing baby.
+Before receiving Brixadi injections, you should have previously taken and tolerated a form of buprenorphine without significant adverse effects.
+Although rare, Brixadi, like any buprenorphine product, can cause liver injury, especially in patients with pre-existing liver disease.
+Regular liver function monitoring before and during treatment is recommended.
+If you are pregnant or breastfeeding, ask your provider before receiving Brixadi.
 Brixadi cannot be immediately discontinued and may block the effect of opioid pain-relieving medications, complicating the management of acute pain.
-Additionally, your body will be more sensitive to opioids in the future, and using the same amount as before could lead to overdose or death.
+Additionally, if you stop taking Brixadi, your body will be more sensitive to opioids in the future, and using the same amount as before could lead to overdose or death.

 How is Brixadi administered?

-Brixadi is injected under the skin (leg, stomach, butt, or upper arm) either once per week or once per month.
-After each injection, you may see or feel a small lump under your skin where the medicine was injected.
+Brixadi is injected under the skin (thigh, stomach, buttocks, or upper arm) once per month.
+After each injection, you may see or feel a small lump under your skin where the medication was injected.
 This could last for several weeks, but the lump should gradually get smaller.
 Avoid rubbing or massaging the lump or wearing tight clothing over the area.

 Can I get Brixadi from a retail pharmacy?

 No, Brixadi is not available in retail pharmacies.
-It can only be ordered and administered by a healthcare provider.
+It can only be ordered and administered by a healthcare provider in order to maintain temperature and DEA regulations.

 Can I use Brixadi if I am pregnant or breastfeeding?

 If you are pregnant or plan to become pregnant, discuss the possible risks and benefits of Brixadi with your healthcare provider.
-Brixadi contains buprenorphine which can cause your baby to experience awithdrawal syndrome after birth.
-This is generally easily managed in a hospital setting.
-If you are breastfeeding, Brixadi can pass into your breast milk and potentially cause sedation of your baby.
+Brixadi contains buprenorphine, which may cause newborns to experience withdrawal after birth.
+This is generally managed in a hospital setting without long-term impacts to the baby.
+While Brixadi is generally considered safe in breastfeeding, a small amount of medication may pass into breast milk.
 Infants should be monitored for signs of sedation.

 Can I used other medications with Brixadi?

-Do not take Brixadi with other opioid medicines, benzodiazepines, alcohol, or other central nervous system depressants as this can cause severe drowsiness, breathing problems, coma, and death.
-Always inform your healthcare provider about all the medicines you take, including over-the-counter medicines, vitamins, and herbal supplements.
+Do not take Brixadi with other opioid medications, benzodiazepines, alcohol, or other central nervous system depressants, as this can cause drowsiness, breathing problems, coma, and/or death.
+Always inform your healthcare provider about all the medications you take, including over-the-counter medications, vitamins, and herbal supplements.

 How soon can I get the Brixadi injection in Alaska?